Penn Township man pleads guilty to stalking and role in failed jail drug smuggling plot

 Sep.
 15—Tracey Boyle made it perfectly clear she no longer wanted anything to do with her former boyfriend after enduring months of fear and concern over the safety for herself and her children.

 "No one would logically sign up for you.
-Your behavior came to be of a child who didn't get away with something," Boyle told Joshuwa Petrill as she asked a Westmoreland County judge to appropriately punished her former boyfriend for the repeated stalking following their tumultuous breakup.
+Your behavior came to be of a child who didn't get away with something," Boyle told Joshuwa Petrill as she asked a Westmoreland County judge to appropriately punish her former boyfriend for repeated stalking following their tumultuous breakup.

 Police said Petrill stalked Boyle for up to 10 months before his arrest.

-"We looked at his cell phone and, in addition to finding selfies of him tanning, we found searches asking what did Ted Bundy say to his victims," said Assistant District Attorney Anthony Iannamorelli.
+"We looked at his cellphone and, in addition to finding selfies of him tanning, we found searches asking what did Ted Bundy say to his victims," Assistant District Attorney Anthony Iannamorelli said.

 Petrill also pleaded guilty to charges that he helped a Bolivar man attempt to smuggle drugs into the Westmoreland County Prison.